-FICO scores and LTV (loan to value) are additional determining criterion for buying a home.
+FICO scores and LTV (loan to value) are additional determining criteria for buying a home.
 For example, conforming loans require a minimum score of 620, while non-conforming varies with lower scores.
-Here is a mortgage review starting with the most popular instruments followed by riskier options.
+It's not impossible to get a loan with bad credit, for more information read our other advice article called How To Get a Loan With Bad Credit.
+Here Below is a mortgage review starting with the most popular instruments followed by riskier options.

 For properties over a specific purchase price threshold, a jumbo loan is required.
 Interest rates will be fixed and are higher than the less expensive MLS listings.
 Lengths are similar to the fixed loan counterpart.
 This is considered non-conforming because there are no guarantees for defaults, which requires maintaining mortgage insurance and making larger down payments.

 This is the first government loan available to buy a home.
-The FHA caters to first time real estate borrowers with less stringent guidelines.
+The FHA caters to first time home buyers with less stringent guidelines.
 Examples include the amount of income, down payment, and maintaining residence in the property for the duration of the loan.
 Interest rates are fixed with lower down payments in the 3% percent range.
 In addition, they are conforming and backed by the government against defaults.

 Veterans and surviving spouses can obtain a VA loan with a fixed rate term of 30 years.
 It is conforming and cannot be a jumbo.
 FICO scores and down payments are required, although the criterion is very lenient.
 The biggest factor is the ability to pay the loan as agreed.